ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 Compared to a full-stack Rails app, we have to do extra work in creating a REST API backend, but the result is an app that's easier to manage due to the separation of concerns.
 With a separate data access layer --- the REST API --- complex business logic is contained in a single place.
-It is easy to couple several clients to such a frontend, and our Rails app is just one of these.
+It is easy to couple several clients to such a front-end, and our Rails app is just one of these.

 But, compared to a full-fledged SPA, this app will never be as quick, it will never be as fluid, and it may not be what cutting-edge front-end development this day represents, but it is is *simple*,